Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

-Our further result (Theorem~\ref{thm: inducing bijection}) implies that essentially under the topological assumptions of recurrence, irreducibility, and weak Feller property of the chain $Y$ and non-emptiness of the interiors of $A$ and $A^c$, the questions of existence of an invariant measure exists and is unique (up to a constant factor) in the class of locally finite Borel measures have the same answer for each of the chains $Y$, $Y^{A \to}$, $Y^{\to A^c}$.
-In particular, since the Haar measure is known to be ergodic and unique locally finite invariant measure of the topologically recurrent random walk $S$ on $\ZZ$, this yields uniqueness and ergodicity of the invariant measure $\pi$ for the chain of overshoots $\mathcal O$, and more generally (Theorem~\ref{thm: uniqueness}), the same for the measure $\lambda_A^{entr}$ and the entrance chain into $A$ if we assume for simplicity that $\lambda(\partial A)=0$.
-Theorem~\ref{thm: inducing bijection} can be also useful (Proposition~\ref{prop: existence}) for proving existence of a locally finite invariant measure of the weak Feller chain $Y$ when its path empirical distributions are not tight and so the classical Bogolubov--Krylov theorem does not apply.
+Our further result (Theorem~\ref{thm: inducing bijection}) implies that under the topological assumptions of recurrence, irreducibility, and weak Feller property of the chain $Y$ and, essentially, non-emptiness of the interiors of the sets $A$ and $A^c$, the questions of existence of an invariant measure, its ergodicity and uniqueness (up to a constant factor) in the class of locally finite Borel measures have the same answer for each of the chains $Y$, $Y^{\to A}$, $Y^{A^c \to}$.
+In particular, since the Haar measure is known to be ergodic and unique locally finite invariant measure of the topologically recurrent random walk $S$ on $\ZZ$, this yields uniqueness and ergodicity of the invariant measure $\pi$ for the chain of overshoots $\mathcal O$.
+More generally (Theorem~\ref{thm: uniqueness}), the same holds for the measure $\lambda_A^{entr}$ and the chain $Y^{\to A}$ if we assume for simplicity that $\lambda(\partial A)=0$.
+Theorem~\ref{thm: inducing bijection} also is a useful tool for proving existence (Proposition~\ref{prop: existence}) of a locally finite invariant measure of the weak Feller chain $Y$ when its path empirical distributions are not tight and so the classical Bogolubov--Krylov theorem does not apply.
 This is based on {\it Kac-type formulas} of Proposition~\ref{prop: Kac MC}, which in a sense are inverse to those of Theorem~\ref{thm: inducing MC} obtained by inducing. {\it NB:} after this paper was finished, we found the works by Lin~\cite{Lin} and Skorokhod~\cite{Skorokhod} on invariant distributions of weak Feller topologically recurrent Markov chains, with a stronger existence result (see Proposition~\ref{prop: Skorokhod} and the preceding discussion).

 Our approach also provides a natural venue to study {\it induced Markov chains} (sometimes referred to as {\it embedded} chains), obtained by sampling a Markov chain when it belongs to an arbitrary fixed set.
 These chains are closely related to the entrance and exit chains, and some of our results can actually be obtained by sampling the bivariate chain $Z$ on $\XX \times \XX$, formed by the pair of two consecutive values of $Y$, when $Z$ belongs to the set $A^c \times A$.
 Induced chains are discussed, for example, in Revuz~\cite[Chapters~2.4 and~3.2]{Revuz}, where they appear in the context of probabilistic potential theory.
 For completeness of exposition, we also give versions of all our statements on existence and uniqueness of invariant measures for general induced chains.
 Some of these results, stated in Parts 1 of respective assertions, essentially are not new but it is hard to extract them from the literature even for recurrent chains.